rons30/Test/README.md

 * To test the connection, click on the green magnifying glass next to the LOCAL-CLEARBLADE.
 	This will bring up the RTView DataServer - Cache Tables dialog.
 	You should see "Connected" under Connection Status.
-	You should see the ClearBladeCache in the CacheTable.
+	You should also see the ClearBladeCache in the CacheTable.

 * Close the dialog.